 So this song tells the story of someone who gave up freedom to become the typical breadwinner husband.
 He’s lost all joy in this life, which has made his crazy.
 This song was one of my personal favorites.
 Not only does it have an awesome song, but it contains an iconic Panic! lyrics: “Reinvent love.”♫

-Like what you hear?
-Great!
-Want to hear something else?
-Check out Panic!
-At the Disco on Spotify to hear the full range of their music, and maybe you’ll like something else by them!
-To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter and Instagram!
-You can also check out their website for tour updates, images and more!
+To hear more from Panic!
+At the Disco, follow them on Spotify!
+To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter, Instagram, Tumblr, and Snapchat (patdbrendon), and check out their website for tour updates, images and more.

 Like what you read?
 Click here to read my Track by Track for Panic’s latest album, Death of a Bachelor.
 You should also give this blog a follow!
 (Button is at the bottom of the page).
 And be sure to click here for links to my social media, which you can follow for regular updates on future blogs!
 If you’re a band looking for a promotion opportunity, feel free to email me for consideration for a future post!